 The GLC entered into a vendor contract effective January 27, 2006, with Pollard Banknote Limited Partnership ("Pollard") for the printing of various instant game tickets for which the vendor has exclusive rights.
 Pollard receives a fee based on the quantity of instant tickets printed.
-The original contract ended June 30, 2011, but was extended three additional years until June 30, 2014, unless terminated upon a sixty-day written notice by either the Pollard or the GLC.
-Pollard printed five instant ticket games during fiscal year 2013, which were \$2 Cashword IV, \$2 Cashword V, \$2 Cashword VI, \$3
+The original contract ended June 30, 2011, but was extended three additional years until June 30, 2014.
+The contract was not extended in 2014.
+Pollard did not print any instant games in fiscal year 2014.
+Pollard printed five instant ticket games during fiscal year 2013, which were \$2 Cashword IV, \$2 Cashword V, \$2 Cashword VI, \$3 Cherry, Orange, Lemon Doubler Cashword, and \$5 Cadillac Riches.